metabrainz/musicbrainz-server/HACKING-PROD.md

 [their documentation](https://circleci.com/docs/2.0/ssh-access-jobs/).

 Basically, you'll want to expand the "Rerun" menu and select "Rerun job with SSH".
-Then, under "Enable SSH", you'll be told how to SSH into the container, e.g.
+Then, under "Enable SSH", you'll be told how to SSH into the container, with a command like

     $ ssh -p port ip